Art and Design Courses

 University Seminar Courses (US)

-202 Envisioning Sustainability: Contemporary Art and Environmental Science (4 credits) The objective of this course is to expose the relationship between contemporary art and science with a specific focus on environmental sustainability and global interdependence.
-The format of the course is based on the lecture and lab/studio structure.
-The “lecture” is based on interactive discussions of sustainability issues (food, waste, and energy) as well as the artistic presentation of sustainability.
-The “lab/studio” is the scientific analysis of data and the corresponding creative process including the visualization of long- and short-term experimental projects.
-The studio art component serves as a lens through which to view issues of environmental sustainability.
-Public exhibitions of the work developed throughout the course serve to link art and science and visually represent the scientific data and findings of the course content.
-The coursework is both experimental and experiential.
-The class does not unfold in a linear fashion; rather the scientific content forms a framework for the artistic work, and vice-versa.
-Consider the saying, “Think globally, act locally.”
-The experiential work (i.e. the collection of personal data and material) is the “local” and the lecture, science and the exhibition components are the “global.”
-Students become able to frame their individual choices and actions in a global environmental context.
-NOTE: US 202 can count toward an Art and Design studio elective.
+202 Envisioning Sustainability: Contemporary Art and Environmental Science (4 credits) This course serves to explore the relationship between contemporary art and environmental science using sustainability (global interdependence) as a conceptual nucleus.
+The course is based on the lecture and lab structure.
+The 'lecture' will be the scientific analysis of data and information and the 'lab' will be the corresponding creative process (to include long and short-term experimental projects).
+The class does not unfold in a linear fashion; rather the scientific content forms a framework for the artistic work.
+The studio art component serves as a lens through which to view issues of sustainability.
+Public exhibitions of the work developed throughout the course serve to link art and science and visually represent the scientific data and other findings of the course content.
+Consider the saying 'think globally act locally': The scientific analysis component is the GLOBAL and the experiential creative work (i.e. the collection of personal data and material) is the LOCAL.
+Students make a tangible connection between local choices and their corresponding global effects.
+NOTE: US202 can count as an Art & Design studio elective.

 Art Education Courses (AE)